mejia-dev/mr-robogers-neighborhood/README.md

   return stepsToTarget

 Send stepsToTarget to new function displayOutput(param).
-This will write it to the screen
+This will clear the screen, then write it to the screen